tdurouchoux/dsview_vault/topics/Concept/Color Scales in Data Visualization.md

 type: Concept
 ---

-Techniques and considerations for using color effectively in visualizations to convey information accurately.
+Techniques and considerations for using color effectively in visual representations of data.